 - Folding is relatively challenging

 The ladder accommodates up to 330 pounds, but it is still light enough at 15.5 pounds.
-It folds and unfolds with ease, for storage.
-It is grey and black with a smooth surface, for easy maintenance.
+Users note especially easy folding and unfolding, which contributes to storage.
+The item is made in grey and black colors with a smooth surface for easy maintenance.

 - Fitted with large trays to keep tools and construction parts